 - In one of the original Greyhawk novels, the protagonist begins acting as stereotypically masculine as he possibly can — openly leering at women, deliberately wearing worn out or dirty clothing, etc.—because he's worried that a gem he's been using to increase his magic is turning him into a woman.
 It isn't.

-- In the Doctor Who novel Human Nature, Alexander has a reputation as a ladies' man who values free love.
+- In Human Nature, Alexander has a reputation as a ladies' man who values free love.
 Since it's 1913, this makes him a bit of a social outcast, but he doesn't seem to care.
 Main character Bernice Summerfield eventually realizes that Alexander is just gay and overcompensating with his denial, and Alexander's boyfriend is very confused as to why everyone thinks that Alex is some kind of womanizing libertine.

 - On The Colbert Report, Stephen Colbert isn't gay, but he does claim that "Men know what men like".
 He also claims that the "Gay Agenda" (e.g. baby carrots) is to turn him, specifically, gay.